leehaesung/TensorFlow-Powered_Robot_Vision/README.md

 ## Introduction

-This is a Pi-based robot to implement visual recognition([Inception V3](https://research.googleblog.com/2016/03/train-your-own-image-classifier-with.html)).
+This is a Pi-based robot to implement visual recognition([by Inception V3](https://research.googleblog.com/2016/03/train-your-own-image-classifier-with.html)).
 The TensorFlow-Powered vision can recognize many objects such as people, car, bus, fruits, and so on.

 * Schematic diagram of Inception-v3